pysat/pysat/docs/examples.rst

   # set the directory to save plots to
   results_dir = ''

-First select the vefi dc magnetometer data.
+First select the VEFI DC magnetometer data.
 We'll use longitude to determine where there are changes in the orbit, since local time info not in file.

 .. code:: python